deniglen/Rss-matix-public-release/README.md

 2. RSS-fetch interval can be changed.
 3. Possible to add multiple recievers for feed notifications with SMTP (e-mail).
 4. Loggning of RSS-feeds history.

+# Known issues
+Some of the dependencies is not updated in requirements.txt

+# Info
+Running it on Python 3.11.19.